Yearly Overview, 2024-2025

 El Barril Dentist Trip — Usually in October (Date is always subject to weather conditions)

-This event has been cancelled for 2021-2022 due to covid-19 and the safety of our members.
+This event has been cancelled for 2024-2025 for the safety of our members.

 Join Rotary Members furnish multiple days of free dental care to those in need.
 All members and friends are invited, no experience needed.
 If you can hold a child’s hand while in the dental chair, you qualify.
 Incredible hands-on experience.

-Guess the Pumpkin Weight Raffle — September thru November Each Year.
+Guess the Pumpkin Weight Raffle — October Each Year.

 Help grow the biggest pumpkin for the raffle.
 Starter plants are furnished.